adgsenpai/whatsapp-birthday-bot/README.md

 4. If you wanna install libraries manually its listed below :)

-to install use pip3 install in the C:\Python38 directory :) example of one package being installed
+to install use pip3 install in the C:\Python38 directory :), example of one package being installed
 ```
 pip3 install pywhatkit
 ```

-if having problem with pip
+if having problem with pip,
 run this
 ```
 python -m ensurepip